Earl G. Graves Sr.

-Earl G. Graves, Sr., a member since 1989, is Chairman and Publisher of Earl G. Graves, Ltd., and Founder and Publisher of Black Enterprise in New York City.
+Earl G. Graves, Sr., who served from 1989 to 2013, is Chairman and Publisher of Earl G. Graves, Ltd., and Founder and Publisher of Black Enterprise in New York City.
 He is the former chairman of the Pepsi African American Advisory Board and previously served on the boards of Aetna Inc., AMR Corp.
 (American Airlines), DaimlerChrysler AG Corp., Federated Department Stores, Inc., and Rohm & Haas Corporation.
 He serves on the board of the Black Enterprise B.R.I.D.G.E.
 Foundation and volunteers on the boards of TransAfrica Inc., the American Museum of Natural History, and Hayden Planetarium.
 Also, he is a Fellow of the American Academy of Arts & Sciences.

 Long active in scouting, he currently serves as a vice president of the National Executive Board of Boy Scouts of America and as a member of the marketing committee for the national office.
 He received a B.A. degree from Morgan State University and is the recipient of honorary degrees from more than 70 colleges and universities, including his alma mater.
 In 1995, Morgan State renamed its business school, the Earl G. Graves School of Business and Management.